-For the past sixteen years Englewood has been celebrating Old Florida with a “Cracker” Fair.
+For the past seventeen years Englewood has been celebrating Old Florida with a “Cracker” Fair.
 This year the tradition continues.
 It is said the term “Cracker” comes from the cracking of the whip Florida cow hunters used to herd cattle.
 Florida was the first cattle producing state in America — not Texas, not Missouri – Florida.
 In the early 1500s Spanish conquistadors landed on the shores of Florida and attempted to colonize the area.
 They were thwarted and attacked by Native Americans.
 The colonists abandoned their quest, leaving behind horses, hogs and Andalusian cattle they had brought by ship: this was the first livestock in North America.

 “Florida Crackers” by Frederick Remington

 The Florida livestock bred and ran wild for centuries.
 Prior to the Civil War, a rugged brand of individual settled along Florida’s central corridor.
 They relied on bullwhips to flush cows out of the palmetto scrub.
 They used 10-to-12-foot-long whips made of braided leather.
 The snaps of these whips would break the sound barrier making a loud CRACK.
 Thus these early settlers became known as Cracker Cowmen, Cow Hunters, or Florida Crackers.
 They provided food for the Confederate soldiers during the Civil War and also rounded up cattle for shipment to Cuba.
 The Cubans loved Florida beef and paid for the cattle with gold doubloons.
 Today the term Cracker is used to refer to anyone who is a true native Floridian.